Nara Lokesh

 Nara Lokesh (born 23 January 1983) is an Indian politician currently serving as the Minister for Information Technology, Electronics and Communications, Real Time Governance and Human Resources Development in the Government of Andhra Pradesh.
-He is also the General Secretary of the Telugu Desam Party (TDP).
+He is also the National working President of the Telugu Desam Party (TDP).
 He is the son of N. Chandrababu Naidu, the Chief Minister of Andhra Pradesh and President of the TDP.
 He previously served as the Minister for Panchayat Raj and Rural Development, and Information Technology, Electronics and Communications from 2017 to 2019, following his election as a Member of the Legislative Council (MLC) in 2017.

 In the 2019 Andhra Pradesh Legislative Assembly election, Lokesh unsuccessfully contested as a Member of the Legislative Assembly (MLA) for the Mangalagiri Assembly constituency.
 In the 2024 Andhra Pradesh Legislative Assembly election, he was elected as an MLA for Mangalagiri.

 Early life and education

 Nara Lokesh was born on 23 January 1983 in a Telugu family to N. Chandrababu Naidu and his wife Nara Bhuvaneswari, daughter of N. T. Rama Rao in Hyderabad, Telangana (then part of Andhra Pradesh).
 He has an MBA from Stanford Graduate School of Business and Bachelor of Science with a specialization in Management Information Systems from Carnegie Mellon University.